Terms and Conditions

-13.2 The Customer’s Intellectual Property Rights which exist at the Effective Date, and the Intellectual Property Rights in any Personal Data and Confidential Information provided by the Customer to the Company are, will be and remain the property of the Customer.
+13.2 The Customer’s Intellectual Property Rights which exist at the Effective Date, and the Intellectual Property Rights in any Confidential Information provided by the Customer to the Company are, will be and remain the property of the Customer.
 The Company shall have no title to or interest in any such Intellectual Property Rights except to the extent specifically set out in this Agreement.

 13.4 The Customer acknowledges and agrees that Software may be subject to third-party licence terms, which the Customer shall be deemed to accept when it takes delivery of, installs and/or uses the Software.
 The Customer shall indemnify the Company against any losses, claims, damages, expenses or liabilities arising out of any breach by the Customer of any third party Software licence terms.

 13.5 The Customer undertakes that it shall not (and that it shall not employ nor permit any third party) attempt to copy, adapt, amend, disassemble, de-compile or reverse engineer Software or any part thereof except to the extent allowed by English law.

 13.6 The Customer further acknowledges that Software and all accompanying operating documentation are confidential and subject to the terms of clause 14.

 14.1 The Parties will keep confidential any and all Confidential Information that they may acquire pursuant to this Agreement.